Butternut Squash Pasta Pie for Two

 Assemble the pasta pie

-• Place the pasta in the form, as tight as possible.
+• Place the pasta in the springform, as tight as possible.

-• Transfer the ricotta mixture into a Ziploc bag, cut a small corner off and pipe it in the pasta.
+• Transfer the ricotta mixture into a pastry bag or Ziploc bag, cut a small corner off and pipe it in the pasta.
 Fill half way.

 • Pour butternut squash sauce on top of the pasta and ‘work’ the sauce into the pasta, as well as into the gaps between the pasta.

-• Top pasta with grated cheese (Mozzarella and Parmesan cheese).
+• Top pasta with grated cheeses (Mozzarella, Parmesan cheese and Monterey Jack).

 • Uncover and bake for another 15 minutes.
 The top will start to brown.